George Washington: 1st President

 President Washington was born in Colonial Beach, Virginia.
 There is a discrepancy of his birthday, due to different calendars that were used at the time.
-The Julian calendar which is the calendar that Washington himself would have used, stated that his birthday was February 11, 1731.
-The calendar in which we use today, known as the Gregorian calendar, would state his birthday as February 22, 1732, and that is the day we still celebrate Washington's birthday today.
+The Julian calendar, which is the calendar that Washington himself would have used, stated that his birthday was February 11, 1731.
+The calendar in which we use today, known as the Gregorian calendar, would state his birthday as February 22, 1732, and that is the day we still celebrate Washington's birthday.

 George Washington's Hair

 George Washington had red hair while he was young, and though there are rumors that he wore a wig , it is believed he actually powdered his hair white.
-Many believed he wore a wig, because that was in fashion at the time he was president, but on several of the portraits of George Washington, you can see that his hair was in fact powdered white.
+Many believed he wore a wig, because that was in fashion at the time he was president, but portraits of George Washington reveal that his hair was in fact powdered.